 He’s a two-year-old.

 He’s a boy.

 She could be a lot worse.

-Each of these is an excuse for not disciplining and often represents a missed opportunity to teach or direct a child on a deeper level.
+Each of these is an excuse for not disciplining and often represents a missed opportunity to teach or direct a child on a deeper level, understanding that correction is a gift.
 Remember, we aren’t just trying to help children change on the outside to develop nice, neat behavior.
 We’re trying to help them change their hearts.
 Attitude is a window into a child’s heart.

 Jesus described the Pharisees in Matthew 15:8, “These people honor me with their lips, but their hearts are far from me.”
 He was describing the fact that they focused on behavior instead of their hearts.
 The same thing is true with children sometimes, and your responsibility is to teach children that their hearts are important as well as their actions.
 Honor is important, but children can’t just show honor externally.
 They must also demonstrate that honor with a positive attitude.

 Attitudes are one way that children can reveal that their hearts are in the right place.
 One mom put a sign up in her kitchen that read, “Three Opportunities for a Good Attitude: when given an instruction, when corrected, and when given a no answer.”
 She was trying to motivate her kids to recognize the danger arenas and take appropriate action.

 Helping children deal with bad attitudes isn’t easy and requires insight from parents into the hearts of their kids.
 Sometimes you’ll want to deal with an attitude on the spot and other times you may want address it later.
 See Keeping discipline positive by affirming approximately right behavior.
 Whatever you do, make sure that you address bad attitudes or they’ll get worse over time.
 Sometimes parents believe that their children will grow out of bad attitudes.
 Unfortunately, the reality is that if attitudes aren’t checked children grow into them.